oras-project/oras-www/docs/CLI_Reference/oras_pull.md

-      --include-subject                             recursively pull the subject of artifacts --insecure                                    allow connections to SSL registry without certs -k, --keep-old-files                              do not replace existing files when pulling, treat them as errors --oci-layout                                  Set target as an OCI image layout.
+      --include-subject                             recursively pull the subject of artifacts --insecure                                    allow connections to SSL registry without certs -k, --keep-old-files                              do not replace existing files when pulling, treat them as errors --oci-layout                                  set target as an OCI image layout.
   -o, --output string                               output directory (default ".")
   -p, --password string                             registry password or identity token
       --password-stdin                              read password or identity token from stdin